Marion Avril, PhD

 Research technician I

-I joined the Smith Lab in August 2017 after getting my bachelor’s at Rutgers University in New Jersey, where I worked with CRISPR/Cas9 in fission yeast.
-However, I’ve always been highly interested in research that’s aimed at treating human disease, and in the Smith Lab I assist on projects which study the pathogenic pathways involved in severe malaria infections.
+Maria Vishnyakova joined the Smith Lab in August 2017 after getting her bachelor’s degree at Rutgers University in New Jersey, where she worked with CRISPR/Cas9 in fission yeast.
+However, she has always been highly interested in research that’s aimed at treating human disease, and in the Smith Lab she assists on projects which study the pathogenic pathways involved in severe malaria infections.
+She enjoys whitewater kayaking, backpacking, and road trips.